machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 - Resolves an Act by the provided name.
 - Can load the effective Act, only the custom Act, or only the built-in Act.
 - Returns the collected Act properties for inspection.
+- Reports a readable message when the Act cannot be resolved.

 **Features**
 - Helps review an Act before running or editing it.